 It starts quietly, answering the questions of a co-worker looking to take a budget trip to Walt Disney World.
-The craving increases as your oldest child stares at a carousel horse spinning in a snow globe and says “Can we go to Disney soon, Mommy?”
+The craving increases as your oldest child stares at a carousel horse spinning in a snow globe and says, “Can we go to Disney soon, Mommy?”
 While attempting to find a new baby photo on your phone to show Grandpa, you instead find yourself staring directly at a shining family photo in the heart of Epcot.
 The hankering grows, checking the calendar to see when you have your next span of days off.
-The yearning for Disney is taking over.
+Suddenly, “we’re going to Disney World.”

 The heavy rationalization begins surrounding the idea of the trip.
 “It would help us get more value out of our Annual Passes.”
-Then, “We should probably use our Disney Vacation Club points before they expire”.
-Next comes searching the website for the cheapest or most beautiful Walt Disney World resort hotels.
-Are they too expensive this time of year?
-Then it’s time to check out their cheaper neighbors off property.
-Before you know it, the Google searches, blog reading, and forum poring begins to take over.
+Then, “We should probably use our Disney Vacation Club points before they expire.”

 Walt Disney World provides a magical experience, from first planning the trip to coming home and reviewing trip photos.
 Psychology is on our side.
-The study proved that experiences like vacations provide long term satisfaction.
-The first click on a Disney planning website activates pleasure centers all the way through post-vacation reminiscing at home.
+The study proved that experiences like vacations provide long-term satisfaction.
+The first click on a Disney planning website activates pleasure centers through post-vacation reminiscing at home.

 ‘Here you leave today and enter the world of yesterday, tomorrow, and fantasy’ –Walt Disney